duybkict/cwac-mediarouter/README.markdown

 # CWAC-MediaRouter: Going Where Google Declined To Go, For Some Reason...

+**NOTE**: This project has been discontinued, as it is no longer practical to backport the entirety of `mediarouter-v7`.

 This project offers a port of the `mediarouter-v7` Android library project, to work with native API Level 11+ fragments and the action bar.
 While `mediarouter-v7`